-Six Nations Polytechnic is a unique post-secondary organization, recognized by community, government and institutions of higher learning as a Centre of Excellence for Indigenous Knowledge.
-Established in Canada’s most populous First Nation to offer post-secondary education and training that focuses on the preservation, application and creation of knowledge specific to Ogwehoweh languages and culture.
+Six Nations Polytechnic (SNP) is a unique post-secondary organization, recognized by community, government and institutions of higher learning as a Centre of Excellence for Indigenous Knowledge.
+SNP is located in Canada’s most populous First Nation and offers post-secondary education and training that focuses on the preservation, application and creation of knowledge specific to Ogwehoweh languages and culture.

 Perceptible worked with SNP to develop a robust integrated marketing campaign, including digital and traditional out-of-home advertising.
 This helped to generate 56 applications in the span of 3 months, even after the prime application time period had passed!

 6 landing pages with application forms

 Google Search & Display Network Advertisements

 Media planning and media buy for digital advertising

 It's important that SNP continues to promote and strengthen Indigenous Culture, but Perceptible believed that a large student demographic was being left out and alienated by Indigenous focused marketing initiatives.
 As such, Perceptible proposed less cultural focused integrated marketing campaign that would target potential students based on their career interests, rather than their cultural background.
 This is where SNP4ME was born.

 SNP provided Perceptible with a list of 5 key programs that they wanted to increase enrolment.
 From this list, Perceptible created 6 landing pages; 5 program specific landing pages and 1 general landing page that provided links to the program specific landing page.

 Several target audiences were developed, with specific demographics and psychographics for each of the programs that SNP needed to increase enrolment in.
 Geographically, the out-of-home advertisements were placed in Brantford to promote attendance at the Brantford campus in a high-populous region.
 The digital advertisements were geographically targeted to reach potential students within driving distance of both the Six Nations and Brantford campus (roughly 40km around both).